printdotio/printio-ios-sdk/ios_sdk_customization.md

 ---

-## Toggles UIActivityIndicatorView on the Loading View instead of the Loading GIF Image
+## Loading View instead of the Loading GIF Image
 Calling this method will override the gif image if it has previously been set.

 | Method | Parameters - Options |